newchuyalong/libgdx-learning/Improving-workflow-with-Gradle.md

 If you don't want to use Gradle, you have the following choices.

 * You can use the setup to create your project still and never touch Gradle again.
-Folow the guide from [here] (#how-to-remove-gradle-ide-integration-from-your-project) and never touch Gradle again.
+Follow the guide from [here] (#how-to-remove-gradle-ide-integration-from-your-project) and never touch Gradle again.
 * You can setup your project manually.
-* You can maintain the old setup and use that to generate your projects
+* You can maintain the old setup and use that to generate your projects.

-Doing either of these will mean:
+Doing any of the above will have the following consequences:
 * You no longer have access to packaging tasks, you will have to package and deploy your projects yourself
 * You will lose support for IDE's other than IDEA and Eclipse
 * You install all the plugins required for your IDE to interpret each of the sub-projects